antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 * Ensure any relevant requirements that apply to BASIS through BAS, NERC, Government, etc. are followed.
 * Ensure these guidelines are updated in a timely fashion to ensure guidance remains relevant and APIs remain useful.

 [1] These guidelines provide one way of doing things that might not always be the only way nor the best way.
 In such cases, feel free to move away from the guidelines.
 However such APIs **MUST** state they do not follow these guidelines.
-You should also be aware of any potential repercussions such as security issues, consistency issues, etc.
+You **MUST** also be aware of any potential repercussions such as security issues, consistency issues, etc.

-[2] These are not required implementations, where others are more suitable they should be used.
+[2] These are not required implementations, where others are more suitable they **SHOULD** be used.

 ## Scope